manuelRojasv/SparkRobotFramework/README.md

 Open Pycharm
--Install Robot Framework by using the command line in the console: pip install robotframework -Install Selenium library by using the command line in the console: pip install robotframework-selenium2library
+-Install Robot Framework by using the command line in the console: pip install robotframework
+-------Install Selenium library by using the command line in the console: pip install robotframework-selenium2library

 Create a new file within the Project, be sure to use the extension .robot